SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch8.md

+#### Ch8: Users and Groups

+> 1. Purpose of introducing Users and Groups
+> 2. `/etc/passwd` and `/etc/group` databases
+> 3. functions for retrieving user and group infos
+> 4. `/etc/shadow` how is password stored (crypt) on Linux
+> 5. How does the verification happen when you are asked to input your password

 1. the primary purpose of user and group IDs is to determine ownership of various system resourses and to control the permissions granted to processes accessing those resourses.